Buying real estate in Vietnam?

 What are the total closing costs in Vietnam in 2026 as a percentage?

-As of early 2026, total closing costs for buying property in Vietnam typically range from 1.5% to 3.5% of the purchase price for secondary market transactions, while primary purchases from developers can be significantly higher when VAT (typically 10%) and the 2% maintenance fund are added on top of quoted prices.
+As of early 2026, the total closing costs when buying property in Vietnam as a foreign buyer typically range from about 1.5% to 3.5% of the purchase price for a secondary (resale) apartment, but can be significantly higher for a new primary purchase where VAT and a 2% maintenance fund are added on top of the quoted net price.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Vietnam.